MarkLodato/vt100-parser/README.rst

 This program can be used to parse any file containing ANSI (ECMA-48) terminal codes.
-Usually the input is a typescript file as output from script(1), which are usually very unreadable.
+Usually the input is a typescript file as output from script(1), which is usually not human-readable.
 Another potential use of this program to to parse the output of a program that produces color codes (ESC [ # m) and produce color HTML.